r-tanya/benvolio-bookstore/README.md

 7. Download the index.php file from this repository and place it in a folder in the web directory.
 8. In index.php, modify the $username, $password, $dbname parameters to reflect the chosen database name, user, and password for this application.
 9. To access the application, navigate to http://localhost/foldername on a browser.

-*Currently, this application displays the ID and title of books sold at Benvolio Bookstore and prompts the user to enter the ID of a book for more information.